MileTwo/dagster-example-pipeline/README.md

 # Dagster Pipeline Example

-> *Technical blog post coming soon™!*

 A boilerplate for creating data pipelines using Dagster, Docker, and Poetry.
-To use this repo, clone it or click "[Use this template](https://github.com/MileTwo/dagster-example-pipeline/generate)" and follow the instructions below
+To use this repo, clone it or click "[Use this template](https://github.com/MileTwo/dagster-example-pipeline/generate)" and follow the instructions below.
+A detailed explanation of how this repo is structured can be found in the [companion blog post here](https://dev.to/alexserviceml/developing-in-dagster-2flh)
 ## Features
 * **Picks up code changes immediately** (just hit `Reload` in dagit; don't have to restart the container!)
 * **Unified Dockerfile for development & deployment; easily integrates with CI/CD processes**